 Wood and bamboo cutting board are porous and can absorb moisture very easily, making them susceptible to mold growth.
 They should be cleaned with dish soap and scrubbed immediately after use.
 Some experts recommend using a cloth to pat it dry and then hanging it or storing it in an upright position on the countertop to maximize airflow.

 It is also advised to rub butter on the wooden/bamboo cutting board so as to make it water-repellent.
 Avoid using mineral oil for this purpose as it could have an adverse effect on your health in the long run.

 If you find your knives dulling sooner than they used to, then the culprit might be a hard cutting board.
 Out of the options, plastic is the best as it is softer.
 As they are less dense, they don’t damage your knives or reduce their sharpness.
 The next best option is wood, followed by bamboo.

 Plastic obviously ranks worst as they are non-biodegradable.

 Most people rank wooden and bamboo cutting boards rank equally in terms of eco-friendliness.
 However, we feel wood has an edge as most wood cutting boards are made from leftover wooden pieces.

 You may also like our article on Best Mixer Grinders In India

 Tips To Maintain Your Cutting Boards

-- Use a seperate cutting board for non-vegetarian and vegetarian food to prevent cross contamination.
+- Use a separate cutting board for non-vegetarian and vegetarian food to prevent cross-contamination.